connectrpc/connectrpc.com/docs/introduction.md

   protocol][grpcweb-protocol] used by [grpc/grpc-web][grpcweb], without relying
   on a translating proxy like Envoy.
-- Finally, Connect supports [its own protocol][connect-protocol]: a straightforward HTTP-based protocol that works over HTTP/1.1 and HTTP/2.
+- Finally, Connect supports [its own protocol][connect-protocol]: a straightforward HTTP-based protocol that works over HTTP/1.1, HTTP/2, and HTTP/3.
 It takes the best parts of gRPC and gRPC-Web, including streaming, and packages them into a protocol that's equally at home in browsers, monoliths, and microservices.
-The Connect protocol is what we think the gRPC protocol should be.
-By default, JSON- and binary-encoded Protobuf is supported.
-You can call our live [demo service][demo] with cURL:
+By default, implementations support both JSON- and binary-encoded Protobuf.
+You can call our live [demo service][demo] with
+  cURL:

   ```bash
   curl \